tgvashworth/tgvashworth.github.io/_posts/2014-02-13-default-to-technolgy.md

 title: Default to technology
 ---

-I'm not the first to point it out, but the adage that "if you build it, they will come" is simply false, but it seems this often forgotten, even by [very competent, experienced teams](http://stet.editorially.com/articles/goodbye/).
+I'm not the first to point it out that "if you build it, they will come" is simply false, but it seems this is forgotten even by [very competent, experienced teams](http://stet.editorially.com/articles/goodbye/).

 While we are used to seeing hyperbolic reports of explosive growth in products and companies, particularly in the technology space, this kind of development is *not the rule*.
 They are clearly exceptions.